Marketing Cloud, Trailhead...

 - Share costs for common needs.
 Perhaps both you and your competition require the same injections molds.
 Agreeing to share costs decreases both companies’ costs and increases the bottom line.
 A good example of sharing resources is the Dairy Farmers advertising for California Cheese.
 These advertising campaigns are sponsored by a group of individual farmers.

 - Upsell related products.
 If you sell similar but related products, make a pact with the competition to upsell other offerings after the sale.
-Your bike shop might agree to suggest customizations at another bike shop after the initial purchase.
+Your bike shop might agree to suggest customisations at another bike shop after the initial purchase.

 - Integrate offerings.
 If your competition doesn’t offer the quite same product as you, consider combining products for a package offering.
 For example, one software company offering bookkeeping solutions might partner with a tax preparation software firm to offer an accounting package.